-Docker-engine Architecture has four elements – Client, Daemon, Private registry, and Hub.
+Docker-engine has four elements such as Client, Daemon, Private registry, and Hub.
 Its prime purpose is to port Software applications from one location to another (For instance, local server to cloud).

-The principle Docker followed is, hard-labor shifts goods of different sizes from one place to another piece by piece.
-This process time-consuming and laborious.
-Based on the same example, Docker Architecture was designed to simplify the process.
+- In the ship-yard, hard-labor shifts goods of non-identical sizes from one place to another piece by piece.
+This process consumes time.
+Similarly, to port software applications manually from one region to another takes time.
+Based on this concept Docker is born to simplify the porting.

-It is a server, which receives instructions from the Docker client.
-You cannot directly interact with it.
+It is a server and it communicates with client.
+Only client can communicate with Docker engine (Host) .
 In the diagram, it has shown with a two-way arrow (so the server receives and sends responses to the client).
 The communication will be with the HTTP protocol.

 Hub is a public registry, which is maintained by Docker Inc. You can find a lot of preinstalled images, which a user can pull and do the experiment, and modify.
 The communication between Docker Hub and Daemon will be through the HTTP protocol.